depjs/dep/README.md

 ## npm compatibility

 dep deliberately implements a focused subset of npm.
-The table below is the honest state of each feature — what works, what works partially, and what is intentionally left out.
+The table below is the honest state of each feature — what works, what works partially, and what the [design principles](#design-principles) place out of scope.

 | Feature | Status | Notes |
 | --- | --- | --- |